BrittaRude/BrittaRude.github.io/inputs_code/_posts/2021-08-03-Location-and-geo-information-in-twitter.md

 1. The tweet location (Available if users share their location at the time of the tweet)
 2. The account location (Available if users share their home location in their public profile)

 Geographic information is provided in [LONG, LAT] order.
-For more information on location data in twitter see: https://developer.twitter.com/en/docs/tutorials/filtering-tweets-by-location
+For more information on location data in twitter see [this link](https://developer.twitter.com/en/docs/tutorials/filtering-tweets-by-location).

 You can filter for the location using Twitter's operators, which are listed here: https://developer.twitter.com/en/docs/twitter-api/enterprise/rules-and-filtering/enterprise-operators#listofoperators